-To make your own vegetable-stamped DIY farmers market tote you’ll need:
+To make your own vegetable-stamped DIY farmers market tote bags, you’ll need:

 - 1 or 2 (or more!) tote bags – I like these for the adult-sized heavier totes